 - Encourage clients to self-determine and make decisions that affect their lives in partnership with the social worker

 - Work to convey empathy where structures and systems have worked to oppress and marginalize clients

-- Support the client to understand problematic behaviours while respecting the inherent dignity and worth of all clients
+- Support the client to understand problematic behaviours while respecting the inherent dignity and worth

 - Social workers work in solidarity with clients to facilitate empowerment